Trump fumes over NYT op-ed; top officials swiftly deny authorship

 The newspaper later said the tweet referring to "he" had been "drafted by someone who is not aware of the author's identity, including the gender, so the use of 'he' was an error."

 The Beltway guessing game seeped into the White House, as current and former staffers alike traded calls and texts trying to figure out who could have written the piece, some turning to reporters and asking them for clues.
+For many in Trump's orbit, it was stunning to realize just how many people could have been the op-ed's author.
 And some of the most senior members of the Trump administration were forced to deny they were the author of the attack on their boss.

 Hotly debated on Twitter was the author's use of the word "lodestar," which pops up frequently in speeches by Pence.
 Could the anonymous figure be someone in Pence's orbit?
 Others argued that the word "lodestar" could have been included to throw people off.